stevenkfirth/csvw_functions_extra/README.md

 ```

 Arguments:
+- **data_folder** *(str)*: The filepath of a local folder where the normalized CSVW metadata file is saved.
 - **metadata_filename** *(str)*: The filename of a CSVW metadata file which has been created by the [`download_table_group`](#download_table_group) method and is located in the data folder.

-Returns: A dictionary of the CSVW Table Group object.
+Returns *(dict)*: A dictionary of the CSVW Table Group object.

 ### get_metadata_table_dict

+Description: Returns a CSVW metadata Table object.

 ```python
 get_metadata_table_dict(